 When to Choose Sit-Inside

-For renting: Second kayaking experience, cool or windy weather, longer rentals (three or more hours), bringing valuables.
+For renting: second kayaking experience, cool or windy weather, longer rentals (three or more hours), bringing valuables.

-For buying: Planning to paddle in varied weather throughout spring and fall.
+For buying: planning to paddle in varied weather throughout spring and fall.
 These suit longer trips where efficiency matters.

 Considerations

-Entering requires reasonable flexibility to slide your legs under the deck.
-The enclosed feeling takes getting used to.
 If you capsize, you need to push yourself out underwater and either swim to shore or learn re-entry techniques.

 Making Your Decision: Key Questions